ipfs-shipyard/ipfs-primer/files-on-ipfs/lessons/pin-files.md

 QmY5heUM5qgRubMDD1og9fhCPA6QdkMp3QCwd4s7gJsyE7 indirect
 ```

 The first object listed above is the `foo.txt` file.
 Objects added through `ipfs add` are pinned recursively by default.

-There are three types of pins in the ipfs world: a) direct pins, which pin just a single block, and no others in relation to it; b) recursive pins, which pin a given block and all of its children; and c) indirect pins, which are the result of a given blocks parent being pinned recursively.
+There are three types of pins in the ipfs world:

+a) direct pins, which pin just a single block, and no others in relation to it;

+b) recursive pins, which pin a given block and all of its children;

+c) indirect pins, which are the result of a given blocks parent being pinned recursively.

 ### Step 4: Unpin an object

-Let's try to unpin `foo.txt` like this:
+You can unpin `foo.txt` like this:

 ```sh
 $ ipfs pin rm QmRTV3h1jLcACW4FRfdisokkQAk4E4qDhUzGpgdrd4JAFy
 unpinned QmRTV3h1jLcACW4FRfdisokkQAk4E4qDhUzGpgdrd4JAFy
 ```

-Ok, now let's verify that it no longer exists:
+Ok, now verify that it no longer exists:

 ```sh
 $ ipfs cat QmRTV3h1jLcACW4FRfdisokkQAk4E4qDhUzGpgdrd4JAFy
 ipfs rocks
 ```

 Wait, it still appears to be there!
-Ok, we must run the garbage collector and then verify again:
+Ok, you must run the garbage collector and then verify again:

 ```sh
 $ ipfs repo gc